yuchen-zhang-essex/DeHate/README.md

 ![Normalized Starting Time Distribution of Hate Segments](Images/HateStartingTime_clear.png)

-> This figure illustrates the density-normalized starting times of hate segments by platform and video length, comparing explicit and implicit types.
+> The density-normalized starting times of hate segments by platform and video length, comparing explicit and implicit types.

 ---